Robin: Where do you see yourself?

 - Implied in the backstory of TRON as far as Flynn and Lora go.
 Flynn was in no hurry to grow up and take responsibility.
 Lora had completed her doctorate and was looking for stability while she focused on her career.
 Flynn is clearly not over her in the film, but Lora moved on with her eventual husband, Alan Bradley.

-- In Little Women this is one reason why Jo refuses Laurie:
+- In Little Women, their different ideas about their life is one reason why Jo refuses Laurie:

 Jo: You'll get over this after a while, and find some lovely accomplished girl, who will adore you, and make a fine mistress for your fine house.
 I shouldn't.
 I'm homely and awkward and odd and old, and you'd be ashamed of me, and we should quarrel — we can't help it even now, you see — and I shouldn't like elegant society and you would, and you'd hate my scribbling, and I couldn't get on without it, and we should be unhappy, and wish we hadn't done it, and everything would be horrid!